-The mortgage clause states that lenders will receive payment "as their interests may appear."
-This means that the amount each lender will receive depends on the extent of damage to the insured building and the unpaid balance (principal and interest) of the loan.
-For example, a fire destroys A-1 Appliances' warehouse.
-At the time of the fire, A-1 owes Lucky Lending $750,000 in principal and accrued interest.
-Lucky Lending receives an insurance payment of $750,000, its interest in the property.
+The mortgage clause covers each lender listed in the policy for loss or damage to the building or structure in which the lender has an interest.
+Lenders receive payment "as their interests may appear."
+This means that the amount paid to each lender depends on the extent of damage to the insured building and the unpaid balance (principal and interest) of the loan.

 The lender's right to recover for a loss under the borrower's property policy is not affected by any foreclosure action the lender has initiated against the property owner prior to the loss.
-For example, suppose that A-1 Appliances fails to make several mortgage payments, so Lucky Lending issues a notice of default.
-One month after the notice has been issued, the warehouse is destroyed by a fire.
-The default notice will not affect Lucky's right to receive payment for the loss under the policy.
+For example, suppose that you have missed several mortgage payments, so Lucky Lending issues a notice of default against your firm.
+One month after the notice has been issued, your warehouse is destroyed by a fire.
+The default notice will not affect Lucky's right to receive payment for the loss under your policy.

 Acts of Policyholder

-The mortgagee has a right to recover for a loss under the policy even if the policyholder has violated a condition of the insurance contract.
-For example, suppose that A-1 Appliances' warehouse is destroyed by a fire.
-A-1 files a claim with its property insurer for damage to the building and its contents.
-However, A-1 refuses to let an adjuster onto the property to inspect the damage.
-The insurer ultimately denies A-1's claim because A-1 has failed to comply with a policy condition.
+The mortgagee (lender) has a right to recover for a loss under the policy even if the policyholder has violated a condition of the insurance contract.
+For example, suppose that your warehouse is destroyed by a fire.
+You file a claim with your property insurer for damage to the building and its contents.
+Your insurer dispatches an adjuster to inspect the damage but you refuse to let him on your premises.
+Your insurer ultimately denies your claim because you have failed to allow it to inspect the damaged property (a policy condition).

-- Pay any outstanding premium due that the policyholder has failed to pay
+- Pays any outstanding premium the policyholder has failed to pay

-- Submit a proof of loss (if the policyholder has not done so) within 60 days of receiving a notice that a proof of loss is due
+- Submits a proof of loss (if the policyholder has not done so) within 60 days of receiving a notice that a proof of loss is due

-- Notify the insurer if the lender is aware of any change in the building's ownership or occupancy, or if the risk has changed substantially
+- Notifies the insurer if the lender becomes aware of any change in the building's ownership, occupancy or risk

 Transfer of Rights

-The ISO Mortgageholders clause contains a subrogation provision.
-It states that if the insurer makes a loss payment to the lender but denies payment to the insured, the lender's rights of subrogation are transferred to the insurer to the extent of the payment amount.
-In the previous example, A-1 Appliances was denied payment under the policy because it failed to comply with the terms of the insurance contract.
-Suppose that Lucky Lending has received an insurance payment of $700,000 for its interest in the damaged warehouse.
+The Mortgageholders clause contains a separate subrogation provision that applies when the insurer has made a loss payment to the lender but has denied payment to the insured.
+In this event, the lender's rights of subrogation are transferred to the insurer to the extent of the amount of the payment.

-A-1's property insurer has indemnified Lucky Lending for the loss.
-Thus, the lender's right to sue the manufacturer for compensation is transferred to the insurer.
-The insurer now has the right to sue the manufacturer to recover the $700,000 it has paid to Lucky Lending.
+Because your property insurer has indemnified Lucky Lending for the loss, the lender's right to sue the manufacturer is transferred to your insurer.
+The insurer now has the right to sue the manufacturer to recover the $750,000 it has paid to Lucky Lending.